 We Are Here

-With a nod to the historically and traditionally female-centered practice of Spiritualist mediumship, the intention here is to communicate our continual connection to certain histories, remote yet accessible.
+In the practice of Victorian era Spiritualist mediumship, women often exerted a galvanizing influence from principal positions.
+With a nod to this tradition and in response to my own study of the practice, the intention here is to communicate our continual connection to certain histories, remote yet accessible.

 Fig. #1, 2015